inworld-ai/inworld-unity-playground/README.md

 2. Run `git checkout main`.
 3. Run `git pull`.

-If you want to submit the change, plese:
+If you want to submit the change, please:
 1. Navigate back to the folder `inworld-unity-playground`.
 2. Run `git add SDK`.
 Then you can commit and push.